geril07/3d-pong/CONTEXT.md

 _Avoid_: Paddle line, buffer boundary, miss line

 **Forgiving Hitbox**:
 A configurable paddle collision volume that can be larger than the visible paddle mesh.
-The current default is disabled so paddle hits use the visible paddle rectangle plus the ball radius only.
+The current default is enabled with a small assist in width, height, and depth to make contacts feel more reliable without turning the paddle into a wall.
 _Avoid_: Invisible wall, auto-save zone

+**Rally Tempo Ramp**:
+A configurable speed increase applied after each paddle hit within a rally.
+It raises pressure over longer exchanges, resets after a point, and stays bounded by the ball speed limits.
+_Avoid_: Hidden timer, sudden difficulty spike